smarr/are-we-fast-yet/docs/guidelines.md

    arrays, typically one-element arrays.
 This is necessary because Java's lambdas allow only read access to variables.
 The use of arrays as mutable boxes seems to be the idiomatic workaround.
- - We use of lambdas and generally *modern* Java.
+ - We use lambdas and generally *modern* Java.
  - The code collection library uses generics.
- - Absent features are replaced by `NotImplemented` exceptions
+ - Absent features are replaced by `NotImplemented` exceptions.
  - Smalltalk/Ruby symbols are realized with enums.
  - The code uses getters and setters instead of plain field accesses.
- - We use Checkstyle as a linter
+ - We use Checkstyle as a linter.

 ### JavaScript

  - Private fields are realized as normal object properties.
- - Smalltalk/Ruby symbols are represented as normal strings
+ - Smalltalk/Ruby symbols are represented as normal strings.
  - We use `Array` as if it is fixed sized.
 To increase the size of an array, we copy it with `.slice()` and then set the `length` property.
 This way, the work done by the different languages as as identical as possible.
- - We use JSHint as a linter
+ - We use JSHint as a linter.

 ### Ruby

  - We use RuboCop as a linter.
+ - We use `if var` to check for non-null instead of the less idiomatic `if !var.nil?`.

 ## Repository Structure